Ch3rry-Pi3-AI/LLMOps-Medical-Chatbot/README.md

-# 🧩 **Vector Store Pipeline — LLMOps Medical Chatbot**
+# 🧩 **LLM Loader Component — LLMOps Medical Chatbot**

-This branch introduces the **full vector store pipeline** for the LLMOps Medical Chatbot.
+This branch introduces the **LLM loader component** for the LLMOps Medical Chatbot.
-It connects all previously implemented components—PDF loading, text chunking, embeddings, and vector store creation—into a complete end-to-end process for building the FAISS vector index used during medical question-answering.
+It adds the ability to initialise a Groq-hosted LLM using the `ChatGroq` interface, enabling fast, low-latency inference for medical question-answering using models such as **LLaMA 3.1**.

 ## 🗂️ **Project Structure (Updated)**